LdrPontes/Happy_React-Native/HappyApp/readme.md

 ## Development

-- Open a terminal and run
+- Open a terminal and run test

 ```sh
 $ yarn start